microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraFeatureRolloutPolicy.md

 - `-IsEnabled` Specifies the status of cloud authentication roll-out policy.

-- `IsAppliedToOrganization` Specifies if the cloud authentication roll-out policy applied to the entire organization.
+- `-IsAppliedToOrganization` Specifies if the cloud authentication roll-out policy applied to the entire organization.

 ## Parameters